Ventureaxis/ProperMusic.Documents.B2B/docs/overview/b2b-technical-overview.md

 The main development points for the B2B system would be in the Themes folder and the Plugins folder (Not the Plugins folder contained within Nop.Web)

 ![Alt text](img-visual-studio.png)

+To run B2B locally, you need to rebuild the whole libraries folder, then rebuild the plugins folder, then build the Nop.Web project and set it as the startup project.

+Also ensure your appsettings (Nop.Web/App_Data/appsettings.json) have the correct settings that are pointing at an appropriate database.
 :::
 Each plugin is designed to perform different tasks or alter the site in some way, other than the `Nop.Plugin.Misc.ProperApi` which contains general methods and functions used throughout most plugins.
 The Themes folder contains a few individual website pages that were customised in some way and the CSS used to style the website.